Kotlin/kotlinx.coroutines/README.md

 #### Avoiding including the debug infrastructure in the resulting APK

-`kotlinx-coroutines-core` provides resources that are not required for the applications to operate and are only needed for debugging coroutine-using code.
-To exclude them at no loss of functionality, add the following to the `android` block in your gradle file for the application subproject:
+`kotlinx-coroutines-core` artifact contains a resource file that is not required for the coroutines to operate normally and is only used by the debugger.
+To exclude it at no loss of functionality, add the following snippet to the `android` block in your gradle file for the application subproject:
 ```groovy
 packagingOptions {